 - All grant recipients are required to sign a contract accepting the award.
 Applicants should retain these instructions, as they will become part of the grant contract if the applicant is awarded a grant.

 - Grant awards are distributed in two equal stipends.
 Stipend disbursements are made payable to grantees only, not organizations or institutions.

 - The grantee must be the primary director of the project and be responsible for the project, with control over programmatic, administrative, fiscal, and editorial decisions.

-- The grantee must live in her home country full time throughout the grant year.
+- The grantee must live in their home country full time throughout the grant year.